betrusted-io/betrusted-io.github.io/avalanche-noise.md

-solder pad on the bottom edge of the carrier board, that's just a technique I use to "save" components when swapping stuff out to try different things, as a component tacked onto a pad has minimal parisitic effect on the circuit.
+solder pad on the bottom edge of the carrier board, that's just a technique I use to "save" components when swapping stuff out to try different things, as a component tacked onto a pad has minimal parasitic effect on the circuit.

 ## Characterization